 recommends

-that data gathered and exchanged during common monitoring campaigns should be in accordance with the method described in Annex 1.
+that data gathered and exchanged during common monitoring campaigns from fixed locations should be in accordance with the method described in Annex 1.

+that results from such co-ordinated measurements from fixed locations should be processed and presented as described in Annex 2.

+that data gathered and exchanged during common monitoring campaigns along routes should be in accordance with the method described in Annex 3.”

-that results from such co-ordinated measurements should be processed and presented as described in Annex 2.”
+that results from such co-ordinated measurements along routes should be processed and presented as described in Annex 4.

+that administrations should discuss the conditions under which a monitoring or measurement campaign is conducted and data is exchanged before starting the campaign.”

 Note: